Bluebikes Bike Share

 About the Bikes

-Bluebikes are easy, fun and safe to use and ride.
-They are step-thru frames, have 3 speeds, front and rear flashing LED lights and a handy front rack.
-Bluebikes are designed to be used comfortably by people of a wide range of heights, simply by adjusting the seat height.
+Bluebikes are easy, fun, and safe to use and ride.
+They have a sturdy step-thru frame, front and rear hand brakes, a handlebar gear shifter to make pedaling easier or harder, front and rear flashing LED lights, and a handy front basket or rack.
+Seat height can be easily adjusted, and Bluebikes are designed to be used comfortably by people of a wide range of heights.
+Learn more about the bikes.

 Bluebikes stations can be located on public or private property and are placed throughout the city to enable people to readily reach there destinations.
 The stations are solar powered and also include a kiosk for purchases and a two-sided information panel with maps and instructions.